 How often should you change your 2004 Chevrolet Blazer’s brake pads?
 It largely depends on where and how you drive.
 The majority of brake pads last between 30,000 and 40,000 miles.
 If you drive mostly on the highway and tend to brake smoothly (as opposed to slamming on the brakes), your brake pads may last longer.
 If you often haul heavy loads or ride your brakes, your brake pads may wear out sooner.
 Your brake pad replacement timeline also depends on the type of brake pads you have installed on your Blazer.
 Not all brake pads are created equally.
 Some materials last longer.
 Luckily, Firestone Complete Auto Care offers Chevrolet Blazer brake pad replacements, coupons on brake services, and a limited Lifetime Parts Warranty on brake pads.
 Brake checks and brake pad replacements are pretty common for us, and we only use brake parts that meet or exceed Chevrolet's standards.

 Your Chevrolet Blazer may be powered by a strong engine.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that’s strong enough to take you into high mileage territory.
 But if you can’t stop it, it’s as good as scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Safe driving is difficult when your brakes are anything but their best.
 Plus, waiting can lead to more expensive parts wearing out and requiring replacement.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, and the metal-to-metal grinding may compromise other healthy parts.
 We can help you steer clear of further brake damage.
 Get your 2004 Chevrolet Blazer brakes fixed at Firestone Complete Auto Care.
 Our brake repair services include brake pad/shoe removal and replacement, brake rotor/drum machining, brake fluid exchange, and brake caliper and wheel cylinder installation.
 Make an appointment for Chevrolet Blazer brake repairs or services today.